barrucadu/resolved/README.md

 - Recursive and non-recursive resolution
 - Caching
-- Custom records
+- Custom records (the current configuration is soon to be replaced zone files)
-- Domain blocking (by spoofing A records)
 - Hosts files

-It does *not* support:

-- Serving authoritative zones: this isn't intended to a full-blown nameserver, the custom record support is just enough to get nice hostnames for things on your LAN.

-- Querying upstream nameservers over IPv6: I don't have IPv6 at home, so this code doesn't support it yet.
+It does not support querying upstream nameservers over IPv6: I don't have IPv6 at home, so this code doesn't support it yet.

 Usage